GardeningTool/NameMC4J/README.md

 # NameMC4J

 An unofficial Java based library for the NameMC API.
 The intention is for this library to be as lightweight and featureful as possible.

+## Dependencies

-NameMC4J depends on Gson, however it's not shaded into the JAR.
+  NameMC4J only depends on Gson, which is not shaded into the JAR.

 # Usage

 ## Obtaining a profile